JefJrFigueiredo/laravel-docker-examples/README.md

 - **Pre-Built Assets**: Assets are compiled during the build process, ensuring the container is ready to serve content immediately upon deployment.
 - **Health Checks**: Built-in health checks monitor service statuses and ensure smooth operation.
 - **Security Best Practices**: Minimizes the attack surface by excluding unnecessary packages and users.
-- **Docker Compose for Production**: Tailored for deploying Laravel applications with Nginx, PHP-FPM, Redis, and PostgreSQL.
+- **Docker Compose for Production**: Tailored for deploying Laravel applications with Nginx, PHP-FPM, Redis, and MySQL.

 This environment is designed for easy deployment to any Docker-compatible hosting platform.